-The virtual table tex.nest contains the currently active semantic nesting state.
-It has two main parts: a zero-based array of userdata for the semantic nest itself, and the numerical value tex.nest.ptr, which gives the highest available index.
-Neither the array items in tex.nest[] nor tex.nest.ptr can be assigned to (as this would confuse the typesetting engine beyond repair), but you can assign to the individual values inside the array items, e.g. tex.nest[-tex.nest.ptr].prevdepth.
+The virtual table nest contains the currently active semantic nesting state.
+It has two main parts: a zero-based array of userdata for the semantic nest itself, and the numerical value ptr, which gives the highest available index.
+Neither the array items in nest[] nor ptr can be assigned to (as this would confuse the typesetting engine beyond repair), but you can assign to the individual values inside the array items, e.g. tex.nest[tex.nest.ptr].prevdepth.

-tex.nest[tex.nest.ptr] is the current nest state, tex.nest[0] the outermost (main vertical list) level.
-The getter function is tex.getnest.
+tex.nest[tex.nest.ptr] is the current nest state, nest[0] the outermost (main vertical list) level.
+The getter function is getnest.
+You can pass a number (which gives you a list), nothing or top, which returns the topmost list, or the string ptr which gives you the index of the topmost list.